SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: 's ablation study on kernel-level throughput

-\paragraph{Grouped GEMM with contiguously-packed inputs.} In Figure~\ref{fig:grouepd-gemm-contiguous-speed}, we compare \Algname~with DeepGEMM on varlen-$\mathbf{M}$ Grouped GEMM on H100 GPU without any other fusion.
+\paragraph{Grouped GEMM with contiguously-packed inputs.} We compare \Algname~with DeepGEMM on varlen-$\mathbf{M}$ Grouped GEMM without any other fusion.
 We also benchmark cuBLAS dense BMM (perfect load balance and no tensormap update needed) as a reference for the TFLOPS upper bound for Grouped GEMM.
-We find that \Algname's up-proj has 2.7\% higher TFLOPS while down-proj has 10.0\% higher TFLOPS than DeepGEMM. \Algname's relative TFLOPS speedup over DeepGEMM is 57.4\%, 14.0\%, and 5.3\% for 30B down-proj config.
-We use Ping-Pong scheduling for down-proj with $n<1024$ while DeepGEMM~\citep{deepgemm} uses cooperative scheduling~\citep{deepgemm,pingpongandcooperative}.